sroehling/FutureBudget/Retirement Simulator/fixedDate.md

+# Fixed Date

-This date is for the current input only.
+A fixed date is for the current input only.
 If this date is selected, changing this date only impacts results for the current input.

+## See Also

+* [Milestone Date][1]

+[1]:milestoneDate.html